First Time Home Buyer With Bad Credit Mortgage Guidelines

 - They research and due their due diligence

-- The internet has countless of valuable resources for first time home buyer with bad credit, lenders, loan officers, real estate agents, neighborhoods, builders, school districts, real estate taxes, and mortgage guidelines.
+- The internet has countless valuable resources for first time home buyer with bad credit, lenders, loan officers, real estate agents, neighborhoods, builders, school districts, real estate taxes, and mortgage guidelines

-- Lender overlays are additional requirements that are above and beyond of those set by FHA.
+- Lender overlays are additional requirements that are above and beyond of those set by HUD

-- For example, FHA requires a 580 FICO credit score to qualify for a 3.5% down payment.
+- For example, HUD requires a 580 credit score to qualify for a 3.5% down payment

-- However, there are lenders that require higher credit score requirements such as 600, 620, or 640 middle credit score even though FHA requires 580.
+- However, there are lenders that require higher credit score requirements such as 600, 620, or 640 middle credit score even though HUD requires 580

-- The additional higher FHA lending requirements is called FHA Lender Overlays.
+- The additional higher FHA lending requirements are called Overlays

-- There are overlays on just about everything from credit scores, debt to income ratios, collections accounts, charge off accounts, credit tradelines, and even waiting periods after bankruptcy.
+- There are overlays on just about everything from credit scores, debt to income ratios, collections accounts, charge off accounts, credit tradelines, and even waiting periods after a bankruptcy

 How Can I Qualify For Mortgage As A First Time Home Buyer With Bad Credit

-There are several mortgage loan programs for a first time home buyer.
+There are several mortgage loan programs for first time home buyers.

-- The first and most popular loan program for a first time home buyer are FHA mortgage loans.
+- The first and most popular loan program for a first time home buyer is FHA Loans

-- One negative factor with FHA mortgage loans is that the mortgage loan borrower will be stuck with paying annual FHA mortgage insurance premium of .085%of the loan amount for the term of a 30 year fixed rate FHA Loan.
+- One negative factor with FHA Loans is the borrower will be stuck with paying annual FHA mortgage insurance premium of .085%of the loan amount for the term of a 30-year loan

-- FHA also requires a one time upfront FHA mortgage insurance premium of 1.75% which is normally added on the balance of the FHA Loan balance.
+FHA also requires a one time upfront FHA mortgage insurance premium of 1.75% which is normally added on the balance of the loan balance.

 Mortgage Rates For First Time Home Buyer With Bad Credit

-- Under Fannie Mae/Freddie Mac Guidelines, first time home buyers is defined as any home buyer who did not have any home ownership in the past 3 years.
+- Under Fannie Mae/Freddie Mac Guidelines, first time home buyers are defined as any home buyer who did not have any homeownership in the past 3 years

-- Private mortgage insurance premium are required on conventional loan borrowers unless borrowers put down 20% down or the home has 20% or more equity.
+- The private mortgage insurance premium is required on conventional loan borrowers unless borrowers put down 20% down or the home has 20% or more equity

-- One major advantage of having a conventional loan over a FHA loan is that conventional loan private mortgage insurance can be cancelled when the home’s loan to value reaches the 80% mark.
+One major advantage of having a conventional over an FHA loan is that conventional loan private mortgage insurance can be canceled when the home’s loan to value reaches the 80% LTV mark.